MicrosoftDocs/xamarin-docs/docs/ios/user-interface/controls/tables/index.md

 ---
-title: "Working with Tables and Cells"
+title: "Working with Tables and Cells in Xamarin.iOS"
-description: "Displaying data using UITableView with Xamarin.iOS" ms.prod: xamarin ms.assetid: 04DF47DD-4E17-75D7-AC7C-8CF4A574CD21
+description: "This document links to various guides that describe how to display data with the UITableView control in a Xamarin.iOS app." ms.prod: xamarin ms.assetid: 04DF47DD-4E17-75D7-AC7C-8CF4A574CD21 ms.technology: xamarin-ios
-ms.technology: xamarin-ios